jhaco/Playground/README.md

 ---

 Version 1.2:
-> Added CottonMC's LibGui library for GUI handling.
+> Included CottonMC's LibGui library for GUI handling.
 > Backpack inventory now has a GUI!!!

 Version 1.1: